CALCULATE YOUR SIP RETURNS

 VWAP vs Moving VWAP

-Both VWAP and moving VWAP are fascinating tools.
-To get an idea on price reversal in real-time, traders use VWAP indicator which they can adjust for a shorter time frame.
+Both VWAP and moving VWAP are great tools.
+To get an idea of price reversal in real-time, traders use the VWAP indicator, which they can adjust for a shorter time frame.
 Conversely, traders who follow other moving trend lines like moving average or moving average proxies, find moving VWAP a viable tool for their strategy.

-The moving VWAP is also used by traders who follow price reversal strategy.
-And, for it, they follow a crossover strategy which suggests using a fast average to determine trend direction when it crosses over a slow average.
-During price reversal trade, moving VWAP is often used with envelope channel for better understanding of price movement.
+The moving VWAP is also used by traders who follow a price reversal strategy.
+And, for it, they follow a crossover strategy, which suggests using a fast average to determine trend direction when it crosses over a slow average.
+During a price reversal trade, moving VWAP is often used with an envelope channel for a better understanding of price movement.

 Trading Strategy With VWAP